Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/identity-for-edge-network/api-reference.md

 ...
 Identity.registerExtension();
 ```
-{% hint style="info" %}
-If your use-case covers both Edge Network and Adobe Experience Cloud Solutions extensions, you need to register Identity for Edge Network and Identity from Mobile Core for Experience Cloud Identity Service extensions.
-For more details, see the [Frequently asked questions](identity-faq.md#q-i-am-using-aep-edge-and-adobe-solutions-extensions-which-identity-extension-should-i-install-and-register).

-{% endhint %}
 {% endtab %}

 {% tab title="iOS (AEP 3.x)" %}
-### registerExtension

-Registration occurs by passing identity for edge network extension to the MobileCore.registerExtensions API.
+In iOS, the registration occurs by passing Identity for Edge Network extension to the [MobileCore.registerExtensions API](../mobile-core/mobile-core-api-reference.md#registerextensions).

 **Swift**